jonlpersson/ed-latimore/site/_posts/2021-11-04-how-to-live-for-yourself.md

 tags:
   - how-to-control-your-emotions
 categories:
-  - life-lessons
+  - Relationships
 description: >-
   Develop the courage to prioritize yourself, stop people-pleasing, and live a life you love.
 Warning: people may hate you for choosing to love yourself.
 image: /assets/images/thumbnails/ed-training-boxing-hitting-bags.jpg
 ---
-One of the top five regrets of people on their deathbed is, "I wish I’d had the courage to live for myself and not what others thought of me."<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>
+One of the top five regrets of people on their deathbed is, "I wish I’d had the courage to live for myself and not what others thought of me."<sup>[1](#fn:1){: .footnote rel="footnote"}</sup>

 Not caring what other people think is a superpower.